-The styrofoam boards work amazingly well and I love them, but they were very difficult to transport from the hardware store.
+The styrofoam boards work amazingly well for a white background and I love them, but they were very difficult to transport from the hardware store.
 They’re also quite cumbersome to haul up the stairs at my office to the conference room where I use them on occasion.
 Unless you have a giant pick-up truck and a studio space where you can permanently use these, I’d probably recommend you go with a different option.
 That being said, I like the way they look and they make really great full body reflectors.

 I painted one side of my V-flats grey and left the other side white so I can have a grey background (shown above) or a white one if I flip them to the other side.
 A third white board makes a great reflector.
 Watch this video to learn more about making V-flats from Sue Bryce herself.

 5. Seamless Paper

 Seamless paper is the go-to white backdrop for many photographers.
-It’s inexpensive, compact and easy to use, and a white backdrop generally can be made to look grey and even to black it lit correctly.
+It’s inexpensive, compact and easy to use, and a white background generally can be made to look grey and even to black it lit correctly.
 For our team photos at WorkStory we set up a simple roll of paper and used one naked strobe to light the paper and another in a large umbrella to light our faces.
 Easy peasy.

 6. Basic White Wall